-Despite its mountainous terrain there are very few Allegheny National Forest waterfalls.
-In fact, I only know of four waterfalls of any size in this 500,000 acre expanse of land.
-I’ve previously written about Hector Falls and Bent Run Falls, and today, we’ll talk about Logan Falls.
+Despite its mountainous terrain, there are very few Allegheny National Forest waterfalls.
+In fact, I only know of four waterfalls of any size in this 500,000-acre expanse of land.
+I’ve previously written about Hector Falls, Pigeon Falls, and Bent Run Falls, and today, we’ll talk about Logan Falls.

 Logan Falls is located about 20 minutes outside of Marienville, the largest community in Forest County, Pennsylvania.
 Despite this being one of the most remote waterfalls in all of Pennsylvania, it’s actually fairly easy to find if you know where to look.